 Karan Patel & Wife Ankita Bhargava Blessed With Baby Girl; Actor Says He Is Numb & Overjoyed

 Yeh Hai Mohabbatein actor Karan Patel and his wife Ankita Bhargava are on cloud nine as they became proud parents of a baby girl.
-As per a TOI report, Ankita delivered the baby today morning (December 14) and both mother and baby are doing fine.
+As per a TOI report, Ankita delivered the baby today morning (December 14) and both mother and the baby are doing fine.

 Karan confirmed the news and was quoted by the leading daily as saying, "I am numb, overjoyed and a little intimidated the only soul who has given me such emotions all at one go, Ankita is doing well and our families would like to thank each and everyone who have loved us and continue to bless us."